Getting Your Travel On

 How do I make this the best year ever?

 When you step on the plane, step right out of your comfort zone too.
 You’re going abroad for a year!
-It’s supposed to be new, unfamiliar, scary at times, and that’s what makes it amazing.
+It’s supposed to be new, unfamiliar, and scary at times, and that’s what makes it amazing.

 Forget you know English.
 Plunge into your language learning and don’t be afraid to make mistakes.
 Your friends and teachers know you’re in a process and will be forgiving.